 Use the Content Cart to acquire all the data content you need.
 The process of acquiring data Items from a source server is straightforward, and can be summarized in the following steps:

-- Use the target server name drop down menu (highlighted in blue) to select an alternative target server from the list, which is populated with currently connected servers – choose the Server Administration option to enable/disable server connections.
+Use the Content Cart's target server name drop down menu (highlighted in blue) to select an alternative target server from the list, which is populated with currently connected servers – choose the Server Administration option to enable/disable server connections.
 For Components, the target also can be specified as an Integrated Library file (IntLib) saved locally.

 Acquired data points back to its original source.
-This ancestral link information can be seen by changing the aspect view for the target Item revision to its Origin aspect view.
-The information is available only when the Origin (source) server is available and connected – see point 1 above.
+This ancestral link information can be seen by changing the aspect view tab for the target Item revision to its Origin aspect view tab.

-For those who would like to know about the data transfer mechanisms behind the Data Acquisition process, the following section provides more insight into the basic procedural flow employed by the feature, and the general scenarios encountered when managing data acquisition.
+By way of background, the following section provides more insight into the basic procedural flow employed by the data acquisition feature, and the general scenarios encountered when managing data acquisition.

 Basic Procedural Flow